 Does anyone else look forward to summer just to go berry picking?
 I hope it’s not just me!
 It is definitely one of the best days of summer for me.
-I need to go berry picking so I can make one of my favorite treats – Homemade Mixed Berry Oatmeal Jam Bars!
-Being out there is awesome and I am happy to do the work to collect them!
+I need to go berry picking so I can make one of my favorite desserts – homemade jam and jam bars!

 Does making jam intimidate you?
 Please don’t let it!
 I will show you how to make it so easy that even your grandma won’t be able to tell the difference.
 You are literally going to say “wait, what??
 That’s it??”
 Yep, it’s that easy!

-Combine 1⅔ cups of fruit, one cup of sugar and the pectin.
+Step One: Combine 1⅔ cups of fruit, one cup of sugar and the pectin.
 For this recipe, we used a combination of blueberries, strawberries and raspberries.
+If you want to mix it up, make these bars with the Strawberry Mango Freezer Jam instead for equally delicious results

 This jam lasts beautifully in the refrigerator for about three months and it freezes well for 12 months.